Payments infra startup Finix closes $35M Series B led by Sequoia – TechCrunch

 Finix did not disclose a new valuation as part of its round, and declined to share any growth metrics regarding its business.
 Instead, it offered a TAM figure and noted the number of countries in which it currently operates.

 The company’s latest round is a doubling of its Series A, a $17.5 million round from July of 2019 led by Bain Capital Ventures; Insight Venture Partners, Aspect Ventures and Visa also took part in that round.
 Adding to the list, Homebrew invested in the company during its infancy.
+(Update: Acrew Capital as well.)

 Finix has now raised more than $55 million to date, according to the company, inclusive of an October, 2017-era seed investment.